RobertsLab/resources/protocols/DNA-Extraction-from-Histology-Blocks.md

 ### DNA Isolation

 **Step 23**: Pipet the sample, including any precipitate that may have formed, into the PAXgene DNA spin column placed in a 2 mL processing tube, and centrifuge for 1 min at 6000 x g.
-Plae the spin column in a new 2 mL procesing tube, and discard the old processing tube containing flow-through.
+Place the spin column in a new 2 mL procesing tube, and discard the old processing tube containing flow-through.

 **Step 24**: Pipet 500 µL Buffer TD3 into the PAXgene DNA spin column, and centrifuge for 1 min at 6,000 x g.
 Place the spin column in a new 2 mL processing tube, and discard the old processing tube containing flow-through.